Every Human Being Needs Affirmation and Our Students Need it Most of All!

 The Problem is not Our Schools, Teachers, or Students, it’s What We Ask Them To Do in those Buildings!

 There are Millions of children who struggle in our schools, both academically and behaviorally and if it were not for the dedication and commitment of teachers, that number would be even higher.
 There is no more reason to permit children to struggle in school than there is to put up with a light bulb that flickers.
-All that is necessary is to replace the education process at work in our classrooms with a new education model that works.
+What we must do is replace the existing education process at work in our classrooms with a new education model that works.

-The good news is educators have learned everything they need to know in college to end the academic distress of these kids and to prevent the consequences of these disappointing outcomes.
+The good news is educators have learned everything they need to know in college to end the academic distress of these kids and to prevent the consequences of their disappointing outcomes.
 What we learned about human motivation from Abraham Maslow’s “hierarchy of needs,”[i] first introduced in 1943, has a direct application to kids in our classrooms, today.

 Maslow taught that until lower-level needs are satisfied, there will be little motivation to pursue the satisfaction of higher-level needs.

 The lowest level on the hierarchy are “physiological needs” which have been mitigated, at least partially, by the National School Lunch Program.
 The second and third levels are the need for safety and security followed by love and a sense of belonging.
 Meeting these needs must be our priority.
-If we want to assure academic success of all students, we must begin on their first day of kindergarten.
-There is nothing more important to 5 and 6-year-old kids than having a special relationship with teachers.
+If we want to assure academic success of all students, we must begin on their first day of kindergarten motivated by our belief there is nothing more important to 5 and 6-year-old children than having a special relationship with teachers.

 Teachers understand the importance of meeting these needs, but the education process impedes their effort.
 It is not good enough that there are some schools in which students and teachers succeed.
 All students must learn in all schools.
 It is a simple choice.
-We either assure a quality education for all or we bear the burden of their dependency for much of their lives.
+We either assure a quality education for all or be prepared to bear the burden of their dependency.

 When we add what neuroscientists have learned about the brains of children, our reluctance to change how we teach our kids is incomprehensible.
 We know the brains of children are programmed to learn; to soak up the world around them.
 We also know the brain can learn to overcome the challenges it faces after deprivation, illness, and injury, with the help of its friends, with teachers among the most important.

 These little brains can only learn what they have an opportunity to learn, however.
 It is up to schools and teachers to provide that opportunity.
 It has been a lack of opportunity that contributes to the inequality that black and other students of color have had to endure.
-These are the same factors that have contributed to generations of adults who have always struggled in school, have always been poor, and have been dependent on public assistance for much of their lives.
+These are the same factors that have contributed to generations of Americans who have always struggled in school, have always been poor.
+Many of them have been dependent on public assistance for much of their lives.

 I believe that almost everything wrong with American society, today, has been influenced by an education process that has been disconnected from its purpose and has not been meeting the needs of our children for longer than most of us have been alive.
 We must find a way to provide an education of sufficient quality to enable young people to overcome the obstacles that poverty and discrimination presents until the disparities, themselves, begin to disappear.

 This is a problem that has a practical solution—one that is within our power to fix.
 But we cannot just think or talk about it.
 Action is required to make things happen.
-Understanding the action needed requires that educators at all levels step outside the boundaries of conventional wisdom because a solution cannot be envisioned from within our classrooms, the process must be examined as an integral whole.
+Understanding the action needed requires that educators at all levels step outside the boundaries of conventional wisdom because a solution cannot be envisioned from within our classrooms.
+The process must be examined as an integral whole.

 The mission and purpose of education must be to help students learn as much as they are able at their own best pace, and everything teachers do must support that purpose.

 A quality education has never been more important than it is today.
 It is essential that next generations of Americans, including black and other people of color, have a quality education and a powerful self-esteem.
-Our nation is going to need their leadership to help meet the extraordinary challenges we will face as we strive to rebuild a society that works for all people, not just a chosen few.
+Our nation is going to need their leadership to help meet the extraordinary challenges the balance of this 21st Century will present as we strive to rebuild a society that works for all people, not just a chosen few.
+Rising to these challenges requires “all hands on deck.”

 We begin by understanding that the heart is a portal to the mind.
 If we can capture the hearts of young children and cement those relationships, we can open their minds to learning.
 Kids must experience success and teachers must not only help students achieve it, but they must also share in its celebration.

 When we succeed and win, we always want more.
-We must help students develop the self-esteem of winners.
+We must help students develop the self-esteem of winners for whom success is the expectation.

-Let me show you how the existing education process fails to accomplish this.
+Let me show you examples of where the existing education process fails to accomplish this.

-It will help if you understand that an education process is nothing more than a system of logic designed to produce desired outcomes no different than any production or service-delivery process.
+It will help if you understand that an education process is nothing more than a system of logic designed to produce desired outcomes no different than any production, assembly or service-delivery process, or even a software application.
 The logic of any process must remain true to its purpose, however.

 Today, we are not getting the outcomes we need, rather what we are getting are the outcomes the existing education process is structured to produce.
 Those outcomes will continue to be unacceptable no matter how hard teachers work or how qualified they are until we are willing to change what we do.
 If we want the outcomes that our children and society need, we must reimagine an education process equipped to produce such outcomes.
-This must be the mission and purpose of education.
+This must be the mission and purpose of education leaders and policymakers.

 The Existing Education Process